alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_django.md

         whitenoise==5.2.0  # manages static assets
         waitress==2.0.0    # a pure python WSGI server that is a replacement for gunicorn

 4. Tell Django to use `whitenoise` to serve static files.
-In `settings.py` within the project folder, add this line to `MIDDLWARE`, immediately after `middleware.security.SecurityMiddleware`.
+In `settings.py` within the project folder, add this line to `MIDDLWARE`, immediately after `middleware.security.SecurityMiddleware`:

         'whitenoise.middleware.WhiteNoiseMiddleware',